thimovandermeer/Webserver/README.md

 ## Wait, process termination.
 Good to know:
-pid_t is a data type with a signed integer type which is capable of representing a process ID.
+pid_t is a _date type with a signed integer type which is capable of representing a process ID.

 ### wait():
 Usage: _pid_t wait(int *stat_loc);_